CIDRAM/CIDRAM/_docs/readme.en.md

 - Have you checked the **[CIDRAM support forum provided by Spambot Security](http://www.spambotsecurity.com/forum/viewforum.php?f=61)**, to see whether the problem has been mentioned before?
 If it's been mentioned before, check whether any suggestions, ideas, and/or solutions were provided, and follow as per necessary to try to resolve the problem.
 - If the problem still persists, please let us know about it by creating a new issue on the issues page or by starting a new discussion on the support forum.

-####I've been blocked by CIDRAM from a website that I want to visit!
+#### I've been blocked by CIDRAM from a website that I want to visit!
 Please help!

 CIDRAM provides a means for website owners to block undesirable traffic, but it's the responsibility of website owners to decide for themselves how they want to use CIDRAM.
 In case of the false positives relating to the signature files normally included with CIDRAM, corrections can be made, but in regards to being unblocked from specific websites, you'll need to take that up with the owners of the websites in question.
 In cases where corrections are made, at the very least, they'll need to update their signature files and/or installation, and in other cases (such as, for example, where they've modified their installation, created their own custom signatures, etc), the responsibility to solve your problem is entirely theirs, and is entirely outside our control.

-####I want to use CIDRAM with a PHP version older than 5.4.0; Can you help?
+#### I want to use CIDRAM with a PHP version older than 5.4.0; Can you help?

 No. PHP 5.4.0 reached official EoL ("End of Life") in 2014, and extended security support was terminated in 2015.
 As of writing this, it is 2017, and PHP 7.1.0 is already available.
 At this time, support is provided for using CIDRAM with PHP 5.4.0 and all available newer PHP versions, but if you try to use CIDRAM with any older PHP versions, support won't be provided.

 ---

-Last Updated: 8 March 2017 (2017.03.08).
+Last Updated: 14 March 2017 (2017.03.14).